vikputthiscodeongit/js-helpers/README.md

 ## Compatibility
 All helpers are compatible with the ECMAScript 2015 (ES6) specification except for `fetchWithTimeout`, which is an `async` function and thus requires an ECMAScript 2017 (ES8) compatible environment.

-Some helpers utilize DOM methods and thus can only be used in an environment that supports them.
+Some helpers utilize DOM methods and thus requires an environment that supports those.

 <br>